 Every sunscreen works for about 90 minutes to two hours.
 After that time it has to be reapplied.
 These time frames might be even shorter, if you sweat a lot or if you are in the water a lot (even if using a water-resistant type of sunscreen).

 I like using a foundation with sunscreen in it.
 There are some wonderful clean products out there that offer both sun protection and color.
 Some of my faves are Ilia, Kosas, and Milk.
 I wrote about tinted moisturizers in this post.

 For everyday use, my go-to is a tinted mineral sunscreen like this one.

 There is no need to apply a separate sunscreen first and then foundation with SPF.
 Even if you layer them, you only get the highest SPF protection (rather than the sum of the two.).
 If, however, your foundation is without SPF, make sure to apply a good mineral sunscreen before putting on makeup.

 When wearing makeup outdoors, I like to use an SPF powder every two hours to add some protection without re-applying the foundation.

 Don’t get fooled by clouds.
 The harmful UVA and UVB rays can get through clouds, so don’t skimp on SPF when it is overcast outside.
 The times I got burned most in my life were cloudy days.
 The sun can be sneaky.

-Don’t apply only where skin is uncovered by clothes.
-Instead apply before getting dressed.
+Don’t apply only where the skin is uncovered by clothes.
+Instead, apply before getting dressed.